-Install the Kubernetes MCP server using Go:
+Install the Kubernetes MCP server with the following command:

 go install github.com/basebandit/kai/cmd/kai